 - In larger cities worldwide, take the subway.
-Make sure that you know the name of the last station on your route, and you will get on the right train.
+Make sure you know the last station’s name on your route, and you will get on the right train.

 - The name of the subways vary.
 The most common name throughout the world is the metro.
 However, there are many exceptions, including the tube in London, the U-Bahn in Berlin,

-- The most significant problem with the subway is buying the tickets to enter the subway.
-Unless there is a lengthy line, I would recommend buying tickets at a kiosk staffed by a human being, especially if you will only use a metro system a couple of times.
-Many stations, especially in Europe, do not have these kiosks, unfortunately.
+- The most significant problem for most travelers involves buying subway tickets.
+Unless there is a lengthy line, I recommend buying tickets at a kiosk staffed by a human being, mainly if you only use a metro system a few times.
+Unfortunately, many stations, especially in Europe, do not have these kiosks.

 - The machines can be complicated to use at first, particularly since some systems have several diverse types of tickets available.
-(Note: Many of the kiosks do have screens available in other languages.
+(Note: Many kiosks have screens available in other languages.
 Usually, you can access these screens in English by looking for the US or UK (Union Jack) flag).

 - If you will be in the same city for a while and plan to take subways a lot, invest in a smart card (usually less than $10 US).
 Once you have the card, you will not have to waste time buying tickets.
 Plus, the fares are reduced when you use the card.

 - Keep your ticket until you finish your ride.
 Sometimes you need to insert your ticket into the turnstile to exit the station.
-In some places, you need to show the ticket to inspectors as well.
+In some places, you also need to show the ticket to inspectors.